Alaska

 SERVICE PARITY

-Health care insurers shall provide coverage for benefits provided through telehealth by a health care provider and may not require that prior in-person contact between a health care provider and a patient before payment is made for covered services.
+A health care insurer that offers, issues for delivery, or renews in the state a health care insurance plan in the group or individual market shall provide coverage for benefits provided through telehealth by a health care provider licensed in this state and may not require that prior in-person contact occur between a health care provider and a patient before payment is made for covered services.

 PAYMENT PARITY